-- Telephone calls to all known contacts - Letters home (including recorded delivery) - Contact with other schools where siblings may be registered - Possible home visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the pupil/family - All contacts and outcomes to be recorded on the pupil's file
+- Telephone calls to all known contacts - Letters home (including recorded delivery) - Contact with other schools where siblings may be registered - Possible home visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the pupil/family - All contacts and outcomes to be recorded on the pupil's file.

-The school is required by law to have an admission register and an attendance register.
+The school is required by law to have an admission register and, with the exception of schools, where all pupils are boarders, an attendance register.
 All pupils must be placed on both registers.